-Then the crash happens, probably very suddenly for the 99% who couldn’t imagine seeing the boom years of the roaring twenties end so badly, and leading stocks trade within wild ranges on an intra-day basis.
-Standard Oil of New Jersey (later becoming Exxon Mobil) went from a closing price on the Wednesday of $73 per share, to a low of $61 per share on the Thursday, and then back up to $68 per share by the closing bell.
+Given these are average figures, they tend to mask the euphoria going on in certain areas of the market.
+Bank stocks, for instance, had reached truly stratospheric valuations.
+National Bank of New York traded at 13x its book value with an average price-to-earnings ratio of 120x, just to give you some context.
+The Dow Jones Industrial Average (DJIA) had spent the last decade compounding at a rate of about 25% a year.
+Then the crash happens, and leading stocks trade within wild ranges on an intra-day basis.
+Standard Oil of New Jersey (later becoming Exxon Mobil) went from a closing price of $73 per share on the Wednesday, to a low of $61 per share on the Thursday, and then back up to $68 per share by that day’s closing bell.

-A holder of Gillette stock would have seen an 80% collapse in the share price over that time frame.
-At the low point in 1933 they could have picked up more stock for just 7x earnings if they hadn’t already thrown in the towel.
+The pattern of falling earnings, to be expected in such a savage economic environment, obviously caused havoc with stock returns and dividends.
+A holder of Gillette stock would have seen an 80% collapse in the share price over that timeframe.
+They could have picked up more stock for just 7x earnings at the low point in 1933.
 Colgate-Palmolive, a company that is today responsible for 40% of the world’s toothpaste by market share, saw earnings wiped out and the dividend slashed.
-An investor holding Procter & Gamble shares would have seen earnings halve over the period and the dividend eventually cut by 25%.
-All-in-all there were very few stocks unaffected during the period.
+Investors holding Procter & Gamble saw their company’s earnings cut in half and the dividend by a quarter.
+All-in-all, there were very few stocks left unaffected.